Alexander Kačaniklić: Youth career

-Born in Helsingborg, Sweden, Kačaniklić played for a local team until he joined from Swedish club Helsingborg, alongside his brother, when he was ten.
+Born in Helsingborg, Kačaniklić played for a local team until he joined Helsingborgs IF, alongside his brother, at the age of ten.
 Kačaniklić joined Liverpool from Swedish club Helsingborg in the summer of 2007, where he was assigned to the club's academy.
 It came after when Kačaniklić was scouted while playing for Sweden U16.
 During his progress, the club's U18 Manager Hughie McAuley said: "Alex is a talented player and has already played at reserve team level.
 He is a naturally gifted footballer who is very quick.
 He crosses really good balls and can also be effective on the right wing when he cuts inside and scores goals.
 I'm looking forward to seeing him make more progress."

 He scored "a wonderful effort" against Arsenal's youth team in the 2008–09 FA Youth Cup Final.
 Two years later, Kačaniklić graduated from the academy to the club's reserves, where he was featured under John McMahon.
 It was reported in February 2010 that Kačaniklić could get a chance in Liverpool's first team football ahead of the UEFA Europa League match.
 But he never made it to the starting line-up.
 At the end of the 2009–10 season, Kačaniklić was offered a two–year contract with the club.

 He moved on to Fulham in August 2010, together with Lauri Dalla Valle, as part of the deal in which Fulham's Paul Konchesky joined Liverpool.
 After leaving Liverpool, Kačaniklić reflected his time there, saying: "I left because I saw an opportunity to make a career for myself and develop as a player and a person.
 I had some really good years at Liverpool and they helped me a lot and England is the country where I want to play, so it was an easy decision to leave Sweden.
 It is difficult moving so young.
 It is a different lifestyle in England compared to Sweden and I left all the comforts I had at home, in terms of my friends and school.
 But having my family here made it so much easier and I am so grateful to them for that."